 Some out-of-the-box solutions are enhanced, commercial versions of open-source software (for example, RedShift Open Shift or Realm MongoDB).
 Others feature primarily proprietary components.

 The pros of using out-of-the-box solutions for telecom application development include:

 - Faster roll-out and deployment — you gain access to a function- and feature-rich platform, ready for usage after the initial configuration.
 Out-of-the-box solutions also come with extensive documentation and support, provided by the vendor, as well as a host of best practices for making the most out of the product.

-- Access to a wide range of pre-made functionality — for example, Splunk comes pre-furnished with tools for implementing over such as emergency service assurance, roaming fraud detection, PBX/IP-PBX fraud mitigation, automated compliance reporting, network access auditing, and more.
+- Access to a wide range of pre-made functionality — for example, Splunk comes pre-furnished with tools for implementing over 50 telecom-specific features such as emergency service assurance, roaming fraud detection, PBX/IP-PBX fraud mitigation, automated compliance reporting, network access auditing, and more.
 When using open-source, you would likely need to assemble these functionalities separately.

 - Requires smaller team — open-source projects easily require 20-30 people for initial deployment and ongoing support.
 Out-of-the-box solutions can be rolled out with a much smaller headcount.

 - Access to managed services and maintenance — the main selling point of some out-of-the-box tools is managed support, again meaning less involvement from your personnel.
 Also, such tools come with vendor-ensured maintenance, covering security, updates, patches, etc. — something you would have to do on your own for open-source products.